DDSpacelift/flows-app-notion/README.md

 3. Click "Invite" and search for your integration name
 4. Select your integration and click "Invite"
 5. Repeat for all pages/databases you want to automate

+### 4. Configure Webhooks (Optional)

+To receive real-time notifications of changes in your Notion workspace:

+1. Get your webhook URL from the Flows app's HTTP endpoint (shown in the app details)
+2. In Notion, navigate to your integration settings → Webhooks tab → Click "+ Create a subscription"
+3. Configure the webhook:
+   - Paste your Flows webhook URL
+   - Select the event types you want to subscribe to (page, database, data_source, or comment events)
+   - Select the pages/databases to monitor
+4. Notion will send a verification token to your webhook URL
+5. Copy the verification token from the Flows app signals (it will appear automatically)
+6. Paste the token into Notion's verification UI to complete the setup
+7. Use webhook subscription blocks in your flows to react to events

+**Webhook Event Types:**

+- **Page Events**: page.created, page.properties_updated, page.content_updated, page.moved, page.deleted, page.undeleted, page.locked, page.unlocked
+- **Database Events**: database.created, database.content_updated, database.moved, database.deleted, database.undeleted, database.schema_updated (deprecated in 2025-09-03)
+- **Data Source Events**: data_source.content_updated, data_source.created, data_source.deleted, data_source.moved, data_source.schema_updated, data_source.undeleted (new in 2025-09-03)
+- **Comment Events**: comment.created, comment.updated, comment.deleted

 ## Block Reference